 After the good showing of the Perussuomalaiset (PS)* in April’s parliamentary election, it is surprising how little media attention the national media gave to the dismal showing of the anti-immigration Danish People’s Party (DPP) in this month’s election in Denmark.
 The DPP, which is a close ideological ally of the PS, lost 21 of its seats to end up with 16 seats.

 “It’s great that the Danish People’s Party suffered such a loss in the election and it is a new chapter in Danish politics,” a Danish Muslim told Migrant Tales.

-The election in Denmark was significant for two reasons: It showed that if traditional party’s use the same anti-immigration rhetoric of populist parties they can win elections; populist parties can be beat in their own Islamophobic game.
+The election in Denmark was significant for two reasons: It showed that if traditional parties use the same anti-immigration rhetoric of populist parties they can win elections; populist parties can be beaten in their own Islamophobic game.